cun3yt/secure-notes/instructions.md

 2. If the session is not loaded, session URL will redirect to the main screen: `<base-url>`.
 3. The session screen will have the following components:
     1. End Session Button: The user will be able to end the session by clicking the "End Session" button.
 Refer to the "Ending a session from the sessions screen" section for the details.
+    2. Add new document button: The user will be able to add a new document by clicking the "New" button.
+Refer to the "New Document" section for the details.
-    2. The list of documents from that session.
+    3. The list of documents from that session.
 With pagination of 10 documents per page.
 Each list item will have a title, a creation date, and a last modified date.
 The list will be sorted by the last modified date.
 The item will be clickable to navigate to the document screen.
-    3. Page buttons at the bottom of the screen.
+    4. Page buttons at the bottom of the screen.
 4. New Session: When a new session is created, the key will be generated and stored in the browser's local storage.
 The key will be shown to be copied to the clipboard.
 The user will provide a passphrase to the key.
 5. Load Session: The interface will have a field for the key, a field for the passphrase, and a submit button.
 Once the button is clicked, the key and the passphrase will be verified.
 If they are correct, the session will be loaded.
 If not, an error message will be shown as "Invalid key and/or passphrase".